 We have a variety of music in our church, from guitar-lead music led by our praise band to classical hymns from centuries past.
 Each ties us to those who have followed Jesus at various times.
-On a normal Sunday, we will have two songs from our praise band at the beginning of our service and two at the end.
+On a normal Sunday, we will have two songs from our praise band at the beginning of our service and one at the end.
 We will also have a classical hymn in the middle of our service.

 We believe that there are many people better able to learn about Jesus when they are fully caffeinated.
 We have coffee and light refreshments available on Sunday Mornings and encourage everyone to feel comfortable bringing coffee to their seats during worship.